coinpride/CryptoList/README.md

 * [Statoshi](https://statoshi.info) - Realtime Bitcoin node stats.
 Made by Jameson Lopp.
 * [RSIhunter](https://rsihunter.com/) - Find "oversold" and "overbought" cryptocurrencies.
 * [CryptoFinance](https://cryptofinance.ai/) - Google Sheets add-on to get cryptocurrencies rate in spreadsheets.
-* [Vanitygen Plus](https://github.com/exploitagency/vanitygen-plus) - Generate custom key addresses for 90+ coins.
 * [CoinPop.me](https://coinpop.me/) - Create shareable page for all your cryptocurrency donation addresses.
 * [If You Had Bought Crypto](https://ifyouhadboughtcrypto.com) - How rich would you be if you had invested in your favourite Cryptocurrency?
-* [Vaulty.io](https://vaulty.io) - Accept any cryptocurrency for your website, blog, or for general personal use with just one link.
 * [Bitcoin Flip Trading simulator](https://bitcoinflip.app/) - 101% realistic and fun crypto trading Simulator for Beginners!
 * [QWallet](https://qwallet.io/) - Search & view the value of any Ethereum wallet, create your own token portfolio.
 * [Ethplorer](https://ethplorer.io) - Block explorer and analytics platform for Ethereum.